+1.2.1 Prospective students who are wishing to obtain their race licence after taking a race school, they should review the requirements for obtaining a licence (such as the specified CASC-OR medical exam and being a member of a CASC-OR member club).

-- 1.2.1 In order to be eligible to participate in a race school which leads to a CASC-OR competition licence, each prospective student shall: - a) Be an affiliated member of a CASC-OR member club. - b) Hold a valid provincial or state driver's licence. - Have passed the specified CASC-OR medical examination for a first-time applicant. - d) Applicants who are 15 years old shall meet the following requirements: - · Have achieved their fifteenth birthday no exceptions. - Produce a valid karting licence issued by ASN Canada or an ASN-affiliated kart club. - Proof of competing in at least two full seasons of ASN-sanctioned kart racing. - Have successfully completed an ASN or CASC-OR approved Race school.
+Applicants who are less than 16 years old shall meet the following requirements:

+- Will reach 15 years old before the end of the calendar year. - Produce a valid karting licence issued by ASN Canada or an ASN-affiliated kart club. - Proof of competing in at least two full seasons of ASN-sanctioned kart racing.